AxtMueller/Windows-Batch-Deployment/README.md

 4. Source code customization: Add features to WBD according to your needs.
 This service is only available to customers who have purchased the WBD source code.

 # [Revision History](/binaries/README.md#all-revision-history)
-### Client Version: 20210212
+### Client Version: 20210620
-Bug fix: Accelerate file transfer speed.
-New feature: File transfer progress callback.
+Bug fix: The server address cannot be configured after installation (before reboot).
 ### Server Version: 20210212
 New feature: File transfer progress callback.